ing-bank/rokku/docs/Proxy_mode_dd.md

 **The Good**
 * Original request is sent unmodified (no need to resign or validate at proxy)
 * Ceph will also contain bucket owners/object creators information
+* Listing of buckets works (shows only buckets you are the owner of even if you're a system user)

 **The Bad**
 * User needs to be created on Ceph
 * access/secretkey pair need to be handed to user / created on Ceph and managed in case they're lost (could be done by STS though)
+* In case a user gets access to Ceph directly, he can use his own access/secret key to do whatever.

 ### Option 3: NPA
 ![alt text](./img/option_3:_NPA.png)